 Naturally-Dyed Easter Eggs, a fun way to get Easter started.
-Dying eggs with onion skins is not only a lot easier, but also healthier, since no chemicals come into contact with the eggs.
-You get a lovely red colour easily, and quickly too.
+Dying eggs with onion skins to get the red colour, and with turmeric to get a lovely yellow is not only a lot easier, but also healthier, since no chemicals come into contact with the eggs.
+Quick, easy, the best Orthodox Easter tradition.

 Dyed Easter eggs are found on every table in Romania on Easter day.
 Although other colours like yellow, blue, green or purple are quite common, red is the main colour, as it symbolises the blood of Jesus Christ.